Go to Homepage

 At Batu Bolong Beach there’s a greater density of accommodation, shops and restaurants.
 At the entrance, Sunset House appears scruffy although once in the back garden the property opens up with manicured gardens, winsome staff, a little restaurant, elevated balé, pool, and a very swimmable part of the beach.
 Its 14 bungalows offer lower and upper floor units with free WiFi.

-Indonesian operated Hotel Graha Senggigi, another hill and beach divided property has 39 rooms in total, with no WiFi but computer access is free.
+Indonesian operated Hotel Graha Senggigi, another hill and beach divided property has 39 rooms in total, with free Wifi.
 There are two restaurants, one specialising in Chinese food and hillside views are excellent.

-Lombok hotels review, Pool Villa Club on Sengiggi Beach
+Lombok hotels review, Pool Villa Club on Senggigi Beach

 Pool Villa Club retreat/ photo: hotel

 The back to basics Dharmarie Hotel located in a large palm grove on the beach consists of nine cottages.
 There’s an air of musty fatigue about the place but the location is central and convenient.
-No WiFi and no website.
+There is Wifi but no website.
 The restaurant offers breakfast only.

 Along the same road is the Mascot Beach Hotel, a locally owned 22-room facility with beachfront bungalows.
-There is no WiFi, website or swimming pool though the place is equipped with a restaurant serving Indonesian food and simple breakfasts.
+The WiFi is deemed to be spotty, and there is no website or swimming pool, though the place is equipped with a restaurant serving Indonesian food and simple breakfasts.

 Up on the hill across the road from the Sheraton, Singapore-owned and managed Kebun Villa Resort consists of 12 pool villas, a main swimming pool and a Thai restaurant set on 20 hectares of land with lush, often wild gardens.
 Lincoln, the boss, a veteran in the hotel industry and loquacious Singaporean, ensures guests receive the best service on the strip.